 I have always had a keen interest in all things software related and I just know that I would love to use a software development company if I ever decided to create my own software.
 In fact, my friend is in the middle of doing that now, so of course, I’m doing a lot of research in this area to try and help him in his journey.
-I just love discovering all the latest types of software testing out there that software developers are using to make sure that their digital resources are working as they should be.
+I just love discovering all the latest types of software testing out there that software developers, such as the ones from Cinq Technologies are using to make sure that their digital resources are working as they should be.
 One type of software testing that I recently learned about from reading an article on the Parasoft website is the c++ test.
 Ultimately, achieving compliance with security, functional safety, and coding standards is not always easy, but these types of software tests can make a difference.

 Another person I admire who is flying in just for the conference is Dr. Christopher Avery.
 He’s done some very deep work into the concept of responsibility which drew considerable attention at the Agile 2009 conference and which has impacted me powerfully since then.
 Dr. Avery teaches that blame, justification, guilt, and obligation are “below the line” of real power, and that the more we notice and confront these tendencies – the more we can take the lead in our lives and our work.
 I’ve chosen to work with Dr. Avery since I met him in 2009, and I owe him a great debt in his support of my submitting and being accepted to present at the Agile 2011 conference this August.